andraugust/andraugust.github.io/quantum-3.md

 $$

-where $$\omega$$ is the oscillator's frequency parameter (not to be confused with a phase wave frequency).
+where $$\omega$$ is the oscillator's frequency parameter (not to be confused with a phase-wave frequency).
 Plugging this into the GSE gives

 $$
 i\frac{\partial \psi}{\partial t} = -\frac{\hbar}{2m} \frac{\partial^2 \psi}{\partial x^2} + \frac{m \omega^2}{2\hbar}x^2\psi
 $$

-As usual the solution approach is to find the energy eigenfunctions and multiply them by the time-dependency factor $$\exp(-iE_it/\hbar)$$, then sum them to make a general solution.
+As usual the solution approach is to find the energy eigenfunctions and multiply them by the time-dependency factor $$\exp(-iE_it/\hbar)$$, then sum them up to make a general solution.

-The energy eigen-equation is
+The energy eigen-equation (also called the "time-independent schrodinger equation") is

 $$